-We caught up with Kidambi by phone to talk about the group’s current evolution and her perspective on musical activism.
+We caught up with Tyshawn by phone to talk about the group’s inception and the new musical avenues they explore in Sorey’s compositions.